 diagnostic: Chronic myelogenous leukemia (cml).
-Diagnostic abroad
+Diagnostic

 Chronic myeloid leukemia (CML) is malignant disease of the blood caused by structural changes in the 9th and 22nd pairs of granulocyte chromosomes.
 This genetic disorder is called "Philadelphia chromosome."
 According to statistics, people aged 30-50 years are the most susceptible to CML.
 The key to a successful fight against this pathology is early diagnosis.

 The survey begins with the oncologist’s advice.
 The physician clarifies complaints, collects the case history and conducts a clinical examination.
 If there is a suspicion for a pathology, the patient receives a referral for complete blood count and blood chemistry.
 Certain changes in the hemogram (increased number of white blood cells, decrease in red blood cells and platelets) are a basis for further diagnostics.